frederikvig/nyum/_recipes/whole-wheat-sourdough-bread.md

 ---

-> Lightly flour your work surface and scrape out the dough.
-Divide in half with a bench knife and lightly shape each half into a round.
-Rest uncovered for 25 minutes.
+> Wet your hands and using a bowl scraper gently transfer the dough to a clean work surface.
+Use a bench knife to divide in half.

 ---

-> Shape each piece into a boule or bâtard and transfer to a lightly floured proofing basket.
+> Preshape the dough and leave uncovered for 25 minutes.

 ---

-> Cover the proofing baskets, seal shut, and proof in the refrigerator overnight.
+> Lightly flour your hands and work surface, and shape into a boule or bâtard, transfer to a proofing basket (that's lightly floured), cover and keep in fridge overnight.

 ---